 Studies the impact of computers on society, including the development of information processing and program development.
 Microcomputers are used for the teaching of various productivity applications such as word processing, database management, spreadsheets, desktop publishing and the Internet.
 Lab fee required.

 ECN 051 - Economics.
-(CP)
+(CP) Cr.
+1/2 unit

 Introduces fundamental economic concepts and the study of the five main divisions: consumption, production, exchange, distribution, and governmental functions.

 Social Science/Business Administration Honors (H) Courses